PCSO Eligibility | Join Us2025-08-27T14:47:22+01:00

 If your tattoo is determined as not acceptable, your application will not be progressed.

 You must declare any other employment or business interests you intend to maintain.
+This ensures they do not conflict with police duties, undermine public confidence, or affect the reputation of Northumbria Police or its officers.

 It is strongly advised that you review your public social media content before submitting your vetting form.
 Have you liked any posts or groups that represent a conflict in values with the police service?
 Do you really know all of your ‘friends’ you are linked to?
 Think about how your content could be perceived by the public or the press, as well as your own online personal security.